zmek/play/DATABASE.md

 - `GET /api/next-train/:from/:to` - Get next train (now also stores data in database)

 ### New Database Endpoints
-- `GET /api/departures/recent?limit=10` - Get recent departures from database
+- `GET /api/departures?limit=10` - Get recent departures from database (returns all if no limit specified)
-- `GET /api/departures/platform/:platform` - Get departures by platform
-- `GET /api/platforms/stats` - Get platform usage statistics

 ## Usage